Agricultural Drainage Publication Series: Issues and Answers

 Drainage system design

-Field-size plots of two to six acres at the University of Minnesota Southern Research and Outreach Center in Waseca (SROC) measure the effects of drainage depth and spacing on crop yield and surface/ subsurface water quality.
+Field-size plots of two to six acres at the University of Minnesota Southern Research and Outreach Center in Waseca (SROC) measure the effects of drainage depth and spacing on crop yield and surface and subsurface water quality.
 Computer simulations will be used in concert with field research to estimate the long-term effects of these practices.
 It is anticipated that this research will lead to better drainage design recommendations for southern Minnesota.

 The SROC is investigating the effects of controlled drainage on crop response and water quality on six half-acre plots.
 Researchers hope to see if this practice is feasible so they can develop water management strategies for southern Minnesota.
 Computer simulations will also be used to estimate the long-term performance of this technique.